microplot

 Last 30 days

-This package has been downloaded 887 times in the last 30 days.
-Not bad!
-The download count is somewhere between 'small-town buzz' and 'moderate academic conference'.
+This package has been downloaded 740 times in the last 30 days.
+More downloads than an obscure whitepaper, but not enough to bring down any servers.
+A solid effort!
 The following heatmap shows the distribution of downloads per day.
-Yesterday, it was downloaded 35 times.
+Yesterday, it was downloaded 39 times.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.